google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

 ### Padding

-The authors are not yet sure of the specifics here, see [UGC #395][ugc395].
-For now, treat the below as advice on how to never make a mistake wrt padding, but there may be some leeway in the actual semantics.

-Padding bytes in structs and enums are uninitialized.
+Padding bytes in structs and enums are [usually but not always uninitialized][pad-glossary].
 This means that treating a struct as a bag of bytes (by, say, treating `&Struct` as `&[u8; size_of::<Struct>()]` and reading from there) is UB even if you don't write invalid values to those bytes, since you are accessing uninitialized `u8`s.

-Reading from padding [always produces uninitialized values][pad-glossary].
+The "usually but not always" caveat can be usefully framed as "padding bytes are uninitialized unless proven otherwise".
+Padding is a property of types, not memory, and these bytes are set to being uninitialized whenever a type is created or copied/moved around, but they can be written to by getting a reference to the memory behind the type[^1], and will be preserved at that spot in memory as long as the type isn't overwritten as a whole.

+For example, treating an initialized byte buffer as an `&Struct` and then later reading the padding bytes will give initialized values.
+However, treating an initialized byte buffer as an `&mut Struct` and then writing a new `Struct` to it will lead to those bytes becoming uninitialized since the `Struct` copy will "copy" the uninitialized padding bytes.
+Similarly, using `mem::transmute()` (or `mem::zeroed()`) to transmute a byte buffer to a `Struct` will have the padding be uninitialized, because a typed copy of the `Struct` is occurring.

+See the discussion in [UGC #395][ugc395] for more examples.

+### Freshly allocated memory

+Freshly allocated memory (e.g. the yet-unused bytes in [`Vec::with_capacity()`] or just the result of [`Allocator::allocate()`]) is usually uninitialized.
+You can use APIs like [`Allocator::allocate_zeroed()`] if you wish to avoid this, though you can still end up making [invalid values] the same way you can with [`mem::zeroed()`].

+Generally after allocating memory one should make sure that the only part of that memory being read from is known to have been written to.
+This can be tricky in situations around complex data structures like probing hashtables where you have a buffer which only has some segments initialized, determined by complex conditions.

-### Moved-from values
+### Not exactly uninitialized: Moved-from values

 The following code is UB: